Jason Miles (racing driver)

 Jason Miles (born August 12, 1980) is an American professional stock car racing owner-driver.
-He is currently scheduled to compete part-time in both the NASCAR Xfinity Series and the ARCA Menards Series for his own team, Miles Thomas Motorsports.
+He last competed part-time in the ARCA Menards Series, driving for Fast Track Racing.

 Racing career

 Early career

-Miles would get his start at the age of six, first racing go-karts.
+Miles started at the age of six, first racing go-karts.
 Within years, he would move up to late models, driving for Dale Earnhardt, Inc., finding success with numerous wins across the late model scene.
-However, in 1999, he would suffer what was thought at the time a career-ending crash.
+However, in 1999, he suffered a career-ending crash.

-In 2015, he would race in a test session as his comeback to racing.
-In 2019, he would make his first race in the ARCA Menards Series, finishing 18th.
+In 2015, Miles raced in a test session as his comeback to racing.
+In 2019, he made his first race in the ARCA Menards Series, finishing eighteenth.

 NASCAR career

-In September 2021, Miles would announce that along with long-time racing fan Mark Thomas, they would create their own team called Miles Thomas Motorsports.
-Miles, driving for the team, is scheduled to run part-time in both the NASCAR Xfinity Series and the ARCA Menards Series.
+In September 2021, Miles announced that along with long-time racing fan Mark Thomas, they would create their own team called Miles Thomas Motorsports.
+Miles, driving for the team, was scheduled to run part-time in both the NASCAR Xfinity Series and the ARCA Menards Series, although they never attempted a race in either series that year.